 Noise trends

-Commensurate with the stability of the responsivity of the OLI instrument, the signal to noise (SNR) trends have been equally stable, changing less than 1% over the mission lifetime (Figure 5).
+Commensurate with the stability of the responsivity of the OLI instrument, the signal to noise ratio (SNR) trends have been equally stable, changing less than 1% over the mission lifetime (Figure 5).

 Detector operability

 The OLI focal plane continues to have 100% detector operability and there have been no changes in the detector selects since launch.
 There are redundant detectors on the focal plane that can be selected for downlink and some redundant detectors were selected for use on-orbit during pre-launch testing.
 Since launch, there has been no need to change this detector select “mask”.